I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvol/ni-ntddvol-ioctl_volume_read_plex.md

 req.lib :
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : VIDEO_WIN32K_CALLBACKS_PARAMS, *PVIDEO_WIN32K_CALLBACKS_PARAMS
 ---

 # IOCTL_VOLUME_READ_PLEX IOCTL
-Performs a read on a specific <a href="wdkgloss.p#wdkgloss.plex#wdkgloss.plex"><i>plex</i></a> of a volume.
-Because all plexes are identical, the volume manager can retrieve data from any of a volume's plexes during a normal read operation.
-The volume manager spreads reads among a volume's plexes, to balance the I/O load on the physical media and to maximize read performance.

-If, however, an application or kernel-mode component must read data from a particular plex instead of letting the volume manager pick one, it can use this IOCTL to do so.

-Performs a read on a specific <a href="wdkgloss.p#wdkgloss.plex#wdkgloss.plex"><i>plex</i></a> of a volume.
+Performs a read on a specific <a href="https://msdn.microsoft.com/139a10e9-203b-499b-9291-8537eae9189c">plex</a> of a volume.
 Because all plexes are identical, the volume manager can retrieve data from any of a volume's plexes during a normal read operation.
 The volume manager spreads reads among a volume's plexes, to balance the I/O load on the physical media and to maximize read performance.

 If, however, an application or kernel-mode component must read data from a particular plex instead of letting the volume manager pick one, it can use this IOCTL to do so.